JohanPeeters/crypto-cli/README.md

 ## Usage

 The CLI command is `crypto-client`.
-There is a subcommand for each endpoint of the APIs under test and an additional one for managing the keys of the test client.
+There is a subcommand for each endpoint of the APIs under test.

 For help